-The Citizens Advice Bureau is a safety net for UK citizens, staffed by experts in a wide range of subjects related to law, benefits, money and consumer rights.
+Citizens Advice is a safety net for UK citizens, staffed by experts in a wide range of subjects related to law, benefits, money and consumer rights.
 Each bureau is publicly funded but independently run, although they are not in competition with each other; they are designed to reflect local needs.

-Bolton CAB was facing problems with the amount of demand for their services.
+Bolton CAB was facing problems with the amount of demand for its services.
 The recession had put more citizens into financial difficulty, but the service itself was also having its funding cut.
 In short, they needed to help more people but had less resources to do it.

 The bureau was aware that a lot of its time was spent dealing with large numbers of routine queries which although being easily answered, were cumulatively adding up to more than the sum of their parts.
 Although they did have a presence on the major media, they were hardly used for meaningful interaction.

 They turned to PushON to come up with a social media solution.